APTrust/APTrustDPN/README.md

 To setup using pip just:

 1. Activate the appropriate Virtualenv if using that setup.
-2. From the project root execute `pip install -r requirements`
+2. From the project root execute `pip install -r requirements.txt`

+To run unittests you will also need to `pip install -r requirements_dev.txt`

 ### Dependencies for testing